minetest-mods/maptools/README.md

 Map Tools
 =========

-Map Tools for Minetest <http://minetest.net>, a free/libre infinite world block sandbox game.
+Map Tools for [Minetest](http://minetest.net), a free and open source infinite world block sandbox game.

 To install, just clone this repository into your "mods" directory.